Bubblin-Superbooks/we/README.md

 [![Blueoak license](https://img.shields.io/badge/Blueoak-Council-blue.svg)](https://bubblin.io/license)

-## THE MANUSCRIPT (this repo)
+### MANUSCRIPT (this repo)

-The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io) and [h2s](https://github.com/bookiza/h2s).
+The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and other few libraries.

-:point_right: Note a git repo like this is the `manuscript` whereas the actual book is live and served hot on production mode on a url placed on the top of this repository.
+:point_right: Note the git repo here is the `manuscript` whereas the book is live and served hot on production.
+That difference in state of consumer readiness may be

-## FULLSCREEN MODE:
+### FULLSCREEN MODE:

-Use latest iPadOS Safari to be able to read the book in [fullscreen mode](https://bubblin.io/blog/fullscreen-api-ipad).
+To be able to read the book in [fullscreen mode](https://bubblin.io/blog/fullscreen-api-ipad):

 - Open the book on iOS (> 12.00) Safari
 - Tap the `...` button at bottom right of the screen to open Superbook controls.
 - Tap `𝄪` on the top right (middle button) to go fullscreen.

-# A. HACKING THE BOOK, B. SUBMITTING FIXES OR C. TRANSLATIONS
+Supported on iPadOS Safari v12.0 and above.

+## HACKING, FIXES AND TRANSLATIONS

 #### A. HACKING THE BOOK